What is a WordPress Plugin?

 There’s no hard rule, but fewer is generally better.
 Each plugin runs additional code on your site.
 Too many can slow down page load times and increase the chance of compatibility conflicts between plugins.

-A typical well-maintained site needs plugins for five to eight core functions: SEO, performance/caching, security, backups, and the site’s primary purpose (e-commerce, forms, memberships, and so on).
-Look for plugins that handle more than one job when possible, and remove any plugin you’re not actively using — even deactivated plugins consume server storage.
+A typical well-maintained site needs plugins for five to eight core functions: SEO, performance and caching, security, backups, and the site’s primary purpose (e-commerce, forms, memberships, and so on).
+Look for plugins that handle more than one job when possible, and remove any plugin you’re not actively using.

 Are WordPress Plugins Safe?